zekoff/1gam-space/open_issues.md

 ## Todo

 - Populate HUD with planet info and status info.
+- Initialize `explored` data array with appropriate objects at creation.
 - Add display of planet traits to planet info and docked screens
 - Update starfield as ship travels
 - Refactor status/planet panel in HUD to ease layout